Generalized projective method

 In this example, the aim is to compute the global force on each tooth of the 3D axial flux machine described in Figure 1 after solving a scenario in Flux.

-To this aim, a support to collect the data is imported from OptiStruct which is the same as part (b) of Figure 1; .
-On the computation support which is also the same as part (a) of Figure 1; on this support, forces are computed with the Generalized projective method described before.
+To this aim, a support to collect the data is imported from OptiStruct which is the same as part (b) of Figure 1.
+The Maxwell computation method is chosen then the computation support is defined in the airgap region by a 2D-grid (see (a) of Figure 1).

 Once the data collection is correctly defined, the data must be collected with a right click and the command Collect data on the forces data collection; forces can now be visualized with the Data visualizers as shown in the figure below: